 Trust Board member Stanley Parese said the request wasn't necessarily for a specific project, but rather to have resources for when opportunities arise.

-If a property suddenly comes up for sale, Parese explained, the trust will have funds to purchase a property before Town Meeting, which
+If a property suddenly comes up for sale, Parese explained, the trust will have funds to purchase a property before Town Meeting, which could be months away.

 "The idea here is you don't want opportunities passing by you," Parese said.

 The Friends of Williamstown Conservation Lands is requesting $548.25 for construction of a hiking and running trail on the Lowry property.